Remember (John Lennon song)

-"Remember" is a song by English rock musician John Lennon from his 1970 album John Lennon/Plastic Ono Band.
+"Remember" is a song by the English rock musician John Lennon from his 1970 album John Lennon/Plastic Ono Band.

 Background and composition

 Lennon played the piano riff that he would later develop for "Remember" at the end of the Beatles' July 1969 recording of George Harrison's song "Something".
 An unplanned improvisation, it led to an extended coda that was soon cut from the Beatles track.

 When writing "Remember" in 1970, Lennon was influenced by his primal therapy sessions with Arthur Janov, and the lyrics reflect things typically remembered in therapy.
 The memories described are unpleasant ones, of conflict with family, authority and peers.
 The lyrics say "the hero was never hung, always got away", and describe parents "wishin' for movie stardom, always playin' a part".

 At one point, the beat slows down and Lennon sings to himself that when things get crazy in the future, he should try to remember his current moment of respite.
 Rogan thinks that the moment of respite Lennon wants to remind himself to remember in crazy times is in his childhood, rather than the present day.
 Mellers explains that the song's construction creates for the listener by using a vocal melody that has no line but is rather made up of pentatonic fragments, and by using odd tonality which moves between unrelated chords.

 At the end of the song, Lennon sings the lines "Remember, remember / The Fifth of November", followed by the sound of an explosion.

 The words are from the English nursery rhyme "Remember, Remember, the Fifth of November", and refer to Guy Fawkes Night, a British public holiday that is celebrated with fireworks and bonfires.
 Lennon told Jann Wenner of Rolling Stone that it was part of a lengthy ad-lib, and said he later decided that this line ought to be the culmination of the song.
 Whereas Guy Fawkes had failed in his plot to launch a Catholic uprising against James I in November 1605, Lennon believed it was an effective joke to suggest "we should blow up the Houses of Parliament".

-One line from the song "If you ever change your mind about leaving it all behind" was borrowed from the opening line of Sam Cooke's "Bring It On Home to Me", which Lennon later covered on Rock 'n' Roll.
+One line from the song, "If you ever change your mind about leaving it all behind", was borrowed from the opening line of Sam Cooke's "Bring It On Home to Me", which Lennon later covered on Rock 'n' Roll.
 However, whereas Cooke was inviting a lover to come home to him, Lennon uses the line to suggest that "leaving it all behind" is impossible, and one should always be aware of one's past.
 Lennon goes on to sing that one should not feel sorry about or worry about the past.